AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

   + `ui.apps.author` embedded in `/apps/my-app/application/install.author` deploys code to only AEM Author
   + `ui.content` embedded in `/apps/my-app/content/install` deploys content and configuration to both AEM Author and AEM Publish
   + `ui.content.publish` embedded in `/apps/my-app/content/install.publish` deploys content and configuration to only AEM Publish

-### Package Filtering

-It is __critical__ to ensure the package filters between the Container package and the Code packages do not remove/overwrite each other.

-+ The Container package's filter should explicitly include ONLY the package install folders it uses.
-+ Any Code packages' filters should explicitly __exclude__ any package install folders.

-If this split is not respected, cycling package installation can occur.

-See below, for example [filter definitions](#filter-definitions).

 ## Package Dependency Management